Indonesia Landscape

 Icon document

 In Indonesia’s emerging medical system, it makes sense to be prepared.
-We offer a range of international health plans, which include dental and medical scans (CT, PET, MRI) as standard.
+We offer a range of international health plans, which include dental and medical scans (CT, PET, MRI) with all our cover levels.

 Icon of phone and healthcare cross

-Despite the vibrant beauty of Indonesia, a new life can take some getting used to.
-But don’t worry, our qualified professionals are available via our dedicated Mind Health service.
-3
+Despite the vibrant beauty of Indonesia, a new life can take some getting used to, especially after moving away from your support network.
+But don’t worry, our qualified psychologists are available via our dedicated Mind Health service.3

 Icon of woman with speech bubble